-Under some circumstances a student not yet admitted to a program may earn graduate credit toward the requirements for a graduate degree.
-The fact that a student has been allowed to register for courses and earn graduate credit from a program does not guarantee that the student, at a later date, will be admitted to that program.
-Students are therefore encouraged to apply for admission to a program at the earliest possible date.
+Under some circumstances a student not yet admitted to a program may earn graduate credit towards the requirements for a graduate degree.
+But such students must keep in mind that permission to register does not constitute admission to a degree or certificate program, nor does it guarantee admission.
+It is also important to bear in mind that the number credits that can be applied to the degree is limited.
+Students are thus encouraged to apply for admission to a program at the earliest possible date.